 Here are the pros (advantages) of NordVPN.

-1. Strong privacy features
+1. Strong privacy and security features

 NordVPN CyberSec is a security feature that includes a malicious sites filter and an advertisement and tracking blocker.
-I found it to work well in testing, effectively blocking all advertising domains on different sites I visited.
+I found it to work well in testing, effectively blocking all advertising/tracking domains on different sites I visited.

-NordVPN’s CyberSec feature seemed to do well with blocking ads in the basic tests I ran for this review.
+NordVPN’s CyberSec feature seemed to do well with blocking ads in the tests I ran for this review.

 Double VPN (multi-hop)